APPLICATION DEADLINE: April 15th, 2016

 Go to Faculty Awards

-Part-time (25% during the academic year, 50% during the summer) graduate research fellowships of up to one calendar year are available to support discipline-based STEM education research and educational transformation.
+Part-time (25% during the academic year and summer) graduate research fellowships of up to one calendar year are available to support discipline-based STEM education research and educational transformation.
 These funds must be matched by the student’s faculty adviser, department, or another source.
 Preference will be given to proposals involving PhD-level STEM education research within a disciplinary department or though an interdisciplinary program.

 1. WHAT IS A CHANCELLOR'S GRADUATE AWARD?